Tornado Egg Omelette

-I also have a fried rice recipe to go with it.
-Rice is seasoned with soy sauce, ketchup, Worcestershire sauce, and aromatics.
+I also have a quick and simple fried rice recipe that pairs deliciously with the eggs.
+The rice is seasoned with soy sauce, ketchup, Worcestershire sauce, and aromatics.
 It’s simple, straightforward, and really delicious.

 Why you’ll love this recipe